NicoloCavalli95horses/KMS-web-testing/content/01 Notes/IndexedDB.md

 - **mobile-friendly approach**: mobile devices may suffer from weak signal more than desktop devices, which are likely to be used in the same place often
 - **desktop-like experience**: local storage provides functionality similar to that of desktop applications, where application state is persistent

-## Risks of client side storage
+### Risks

 From [[(Kimak, Ellman, et al., 2012)]]:
 - if an application is vulnerable to [[XSS (cross site scripting)]], then an attacker could steal data from the IndexedDB
 - The ==data stored in IndexedDB is not using any kind of client input validation==, which may be why possible flaws exist.
 This means that any site can store potentially dangerous JavaScript code into client local machine

 From [[(Kimak, Ellman, et al., 2015)]]:
-- standard forensic tools may be used to identify data stored, and then deleted from IndexedDB
+- standard forensic tools may be used to identify data stored, and even to ==recover deleted data==, which is not fully deleted from the hard drive
-- data stored on the client file system is unencrypted
+- data stored on the client file system is ==unencrypted==
+- IndexedDB does not have a query level access control mechanism.
+If a script has access to IndexedDB, it can potentially iterate over all tables (object stores) and ==read the entire contents of the database in one fell swoop==

-## How IndexedDB saves files on the disk (for Gecko-based browsers)
+### How IndexedDB saves files on the disk (for Gecko-based browsers)

 - When accessing a web service that uses IndexedDB in Firefox’s private mode, a new “private” folder is initially created in the Firefox storage path
 - Inside this folder, a unique 32 bytes UUID is assigned for each web service and used as the folder name.
 The web application's data are stored here